 4. Forbidden Thoughts OCD

 Individuals who fall into this subtype have intrusive thoughts that are unwanted and are considered taboo or unacceptable, such as sexual intrusive thoughts.
 Unwanted sexual thoughts towards children, known as pedophilia OCD, may also occur with this subtype.
 It’s important to note that individuals with OCD do not want to engage in the behaviors that their thoughts contain.
-Instead, these thoughts produce a great deal of distress and feel out of control to the individual experiencing them.
+Instead, these thoughts produce a great deal of distress and feel out of control to the person experiencing them.
 Many people with this subtype of OCD have a hard time sharing about the content of their obsessive thoughts due to the taboo nature of them and fear of judgment from others for having these thoughts.

 Common intrusive thoughts for forbidden thoughts OCD include: